B2B Marketing: How to Generate Leads Without a Sales Team

 - YouTube for hosting long-form content

-You can run an entire inbound program with these tools for under $500/month.
-Compare that to the cost of a single sales rep.
+Run an entire inbound program with these tools for under $500/month.
+Compare that to a single sales rep.

 Inconsistent content creation